smeyerhot/socialize/README.md

    - To run the application for development, run ```  npm run development  ``` or ``` yarn development ```
 4. Open [localhost:3000](http://localhost:3000/) in the browser

+Built as project for course Full Stack React Projects by Shama Hoque.